coala/coAST/README.md

 The schema for describing styles will borrow from the coala aspects definitions, and should allow users to define their own custom styles.
-The priority, however, will be accurately describing well-established style guides, and important features of commonly used linters of various languages.
+The priority, however, will be accurately describing well-established style guides and important features of commonly used linters of various languages.

 ### Phase 4: Replace coala aspects